 About Us »

 The Army Rapid Capabilities Office was created in August 2016 to expedite the delivery of critical combat materiel capabilities to the Warfighter to meet Combatant Commanders' needs.
 In December 2018, its mission was expanded and its name changed to the Army Rapid Capabilities and Critical Technologies Office.
-The Office is headquartered in the National Capital Region.
+The Office is headquartered at Redstone Arsenal, Alabama.